colinobriencork/twitter_bot/README.md

 c. add_deleted_users_since

-This defines the length of time (in days) after which it is ok to add users who have previously been added but now sit in the 'Deleted' tab on Google worksheet having previously been deleted from our friend's list.
+This defines the length of time (in days) after which it is ok to add users who have previously been added but now sit in the 'Deleted' tab on Google worksheet having previously been unadded and removed from our friend's list.

 2. app/\__main__.py